 Maxi-Lock Serger Thread is one of the most popular serger threads by the American & Efird brand.
-This thread is strong enough, does not have too much lint.
+This thread is strong enough, and does not have too much lint.

 Coats & Clark SureLock Thread is another very well-known brand in America.

 Gutermann Serger Thread might be called Toldi- Lock.
-It’s well-known for being resistant to fraying and producing strong, flexible seams, hems and finishes.
+It’s well-known for being resistant to fraying and producing strong, flexible seams, hems, and finishes.